Home

 A Scene-by-Scene Analysis of Fellini's Satyricon

-A current academic work-in-progress is a scene-by-scene analysis of Frederico Fellini's strange version of the Satyricon.
+This is a DVD commentary in book form, with full color illustrations and scene-by-scene analysis of Frederico Fellini's strange version of the Satyricon.
 It focuses not only on what the director was attempting to say about ancient culture, but also his use of Roman history and culture to tell the bawdy story of Encolpius and his friends.